myselfabhi/hacker-news-extension/TESTING.md

 ### 2. Test the New Tab Page
 1. Open a new tab (Ctrl/Cmd + T)
-2. You should see the VU Tech logo above the search bar
+2. You should see the VU tech logo above the search bar
 3. The page should show either:
    - Live Hacker News stories (if internet is working)
    - Sample stories (if offline/API issues)

 ### 3. Test the Popup
-1. Click the VU Tech extension icon in the toolbar
+1. Click the VU tech extension icon in the toolbar
-2. You should see the popup with the VU Tech logo
+2. You should see the popup with the VU tech logo
 3. Stories should load in the popup

 ## 🎨 Visual Features to Check

-### VU Tech Theme
+### VU tech Theme
 - ✅ Blue color scheme throughout (instead of orange)
-- ✅ VU Tech logo displayed prominently
+- ✅ VU tech logo displayed prominently
 - ✅ Modern, futuristic design
 - ✅ Glowing effects on interactive elements